njmarchant/LBA-Alcohol_Social_Choice/README.md

 1. The primary analysis is conducted in the `1_model_build` Jupyter Notebook.
 2. The output models are then compared in the `2_compare_models` Jupyter Notebook - and the winning model is used for subsequent analysis
 3. The 'winning' model should be defined, and from this the parameter estimates are derivied in the `3_model_analysis` script

----
-This analysis script was developed by Nathan Marchant, PhD.
-The logical structure, custom PyMC log-likelihood, and documentation were refined through collaboration with Google's Gemini, which served as a thought partner and coding assistant.
----

 ## 🚀 Getting Started